rsoury/wp-imgix/README.md

 This plugin handles modifying WordPress image URLs to use the ImgIX service.
-It works very well with [S3-Uploads](https://github.com/humanmade/S3-Uploads) This plugin is a fork of [HumanMade's Tachyon Plugin](https://github.com/humanmade/tachyon-plugin)
+It works very well with [S3-Uploads](https://github.com/humanmade/S3-Uploads)

 ## Installation